Extending Group Actions: Introduction

 \section{Introduction}

 Let $A: G \times X \rightarrow X$ be a group action on a separable metric space $X$.
 The goal of this paper is to present sufficient conditions when given a compactification $C$ of $X$ that the group action $A$ will extend to a group action $\hat A: G \times C \rightarrow C$.
 Obviously, these conditions must require that each element of the group $G$ have an extension from a homeomorphism on $X$ to a homeomorphism on $C$.
 However, it is possible for the group action to fail to extend, as a group action, even when each of the elements of $G$ extends.
 We give examples when each of the further conditions that we impose is not met that causes the group action to fail to extend.
 Originally this was motivated in an attempt on the Hilbert-Smith conjecture, by means of extending a free $p$-adic group action on the space of irrationals{\cite {Maissen}}.
-However this result can have its own uses beyond our attack on the Hilbert-Smith conjecture.
+However this result can be extended to include complete separable metric spaces and have its own uses beyond our attack on the Hilbert-Smith conjecture.